Omegaplex1/voting-machine/README.md

 | SD Card 3 Driver  | SD Card 3            |
 | Printer Driver    | Printer              |

-Each driver operates as an independent thread and communicates with `VotingControl` using Java's `BlockingQueue`, mimicking asynchronous hardware communication in a real voting machine environment.
+Each driver operates as an independent thread and communicates with `VotingControl` using top down, mimicking asynchronous hardware communication in a real voting machine environment.

 ---
 ---